-We find that, as expected, there is no flavor instabilities for Case 1 (top panel).
-This is consistent with the fact that the angular distributions in Case 1 show no crossing in three-flavors.
+We find that, as expected, there are no flavor instabilities for case 1 (top panel).
+This is consistent with the fact that the angular distributions in case 1 show no crossing in three flavors.
 In tandem with these results, we find null results for the growth rates using a stability analysis.
-For Case 2 (second panel from top), there exists a crossing in the $e-\mu$ and the $e-\tau$ sector.
-Consequently, the values of $\log_{10}|S^{e\mu}|$ and $\log_{10}|S^{e\tau}|$ start growing in space and time, indicating a flavor instability.
+For case 2 (second panel from top), there exists a crossing in the $e-\mu$ and the $e-\tau$ sectors.
+Consequently, the values of $\log_{10}|\langle \rho_{e\mu}\rangle|$ and $\log_{10}|\langle\rho_{e\tau}\rangle|$ start growing in space and time, indicating a flavor instability.
 The corresponding inset plots show the instabilities in the Im$\Omega-K$ plane in the linear regime.
 It can be seen that the instabilities are present for both positive and negative values of $K$.
-We also get a quantitative agreement among the amplitudes of the growth rates in the linear as well as non-linear regime.
-The growth-rate in the $\mu-\tau$ sector is driven by a combination of the couplings in the different sectors, and is purely driven by the non-linearity of the problem.
+We also get a quantitative agreement among the amplitudes of the growth rates in the linear as well as nonlinear regimes.
+The growth-rate in the $\mu-\tau$ sector is driven by a combination of the couplings in the different sectors, and is purely driven by the nonlinearity of the problem.
 Hence, this growth rate is not captured by a stability analysis.

-The toy spectra in Case 3 (third panel from top) shows a crossing only in the $\mu-\tau$ sector.
+The toy spectra in case 3 (third panel from top) shows a crossing only in the $\mu-\tau$ sector.
 As a result, we find a flavor instability in the $\mu-\tau$ sector only.
 The linear stability analysis also obtains imaginary values of $\Omega$ only in the $\mu-\tau$ sector and not in the other two.
 Furthermore, we note that the instabilities are present only for negative values of $K$.

-For Case 4 (bottom panel), we find that all three flavor sectors show a non-zero growth of the off-diagonal components of the density matrix.
-The $e-\mu$ and the $e-\tau$ sector show a spectral crossing, and hence have a faster growth rate.
-The growth in the $\mu-\tau$ sector is completely a three flavor artefact, and does not depend on any spectral crossing in that sector.
+For case 4 (bottom panel), we find that all three flavor sectors show a nonzero growth of the off-diagonal components of the density matrix.
+The $e-\mu$ and the $e-\tau$ sectors show a spectral crossing, and hence have a faster growth rate.
+The growth in the $\mu-\tau$ sector is completely a three-flavor artefact, and does not depend on any spectral crossing in that sector.
 The same is captured in a linear stability analysis, where there is an instability only in the $e-\mu$ and the $e-\tau$ sector, as shown in the inset.
 Note that here the instabilities are present only for the positive K.